Islam: Law and jurisprudence

-Sharia is the religious law forming part of the Islamic tradition.
-It is derived from the religious precepts of Islam, particularly the Quran and the Hadith.
-In Arabic, the term sharīʿah refers to God's divine law and is contrasted with fiqh, which refers to its scholarly interpretations.
-The manner of its application in modern times has been a subject of dispute between Muslim traditionalists and reformists.
+Shariah is the body of Islamic religious law.
+The desire to delineate and discover laws in a comprehensive and consistent method led to the development of the theory of law, called fiqh.
+Conversely, bid'ah is used to refer to unlawful innovations in matters of religion.
+Differing methodologies, called principles of fiqh or Usul al-fiqh, have developed and a school of jurisprudence arising around a methodology is known as a madhhab (مذهب).
+The conformity in following of decisions by a religious expert or school is called taqlid.
+The term ghair muqallid refers to those who do not use taqlid and, by extension, do not have a madhab.
+The practice of an individual interpreting law with independent reasoning is called ijtihad.
+Those who interpret shariah are known as muftis and their legal opinions are called fatwas.

-Traditional theory of Islamic jurisprudence recognizes four sources of sharia: the Quran, sunnah (Hadith and Sira), qiyas (analogical reasoning), and ijma (juridical consensus).
-Different legal schools developed methodologies for deriving sharia rulings from scriptural sources using a process known as ijtihad.
-Traditional jurisprudence distinguishes two principal branches of law,ʿibādāt (rituals) and muʿāmalāt (social relations), which together comprise a wide range of topics.
-Its rulings assign actions to one of five categories called ahkam: mandatory (fard), recommended (mustahabb), permitted (mubah), abhorred (makruh), and prohibited (haram).
-Forgiveness is much celebrated in Islam and, in criminal law, while imposing a penalty on an offender in proportion to their offense is considered permissible; forgiving the offender is better.
-To go one step further by offering a favor to the offender is regarded as the peak of excellence.
-Some areas of sharia overlap with the Western notion of law while others correspond more broadly to living life in accordance with God's will.
+The primary sources of Shariah are the Quran and Sunnah.
+A common third source is qiyas (analogical reasoning) which is used for legal questions not dealt with literally in the Qur’ān or Sunnah.
+Parallels would be searched for to find the illah, or effective cause, which is the reason behind the existing ruling.
+For example, from the specific prohibition of wine is deduced a broad prohibition on alcohol as they share the operative cause identified as the mind-altering nature of all alcoholic drinks.
+The Zahiri school adheres to strict literalism and thus rejects qiyas.
+Consensus of opinion is ijma, while ikhtilaf refers to scholarly disagreement.
+Rulings assign actions to one of five categories called ahkam: mandatory (fard), recommended (mustahabb), permitted (mubah), abhorred (makruh), and prohibited (haram).

-Historically, sharia was interpreted by independent jurists (muftis).
-Their legal opinions (fatwa) were taken into account by ruler-appointed judges who presided over qāḍī's courts, and by maẓālim courts, which were controlled by the ruler's council and administered criminal law.
 In the modern era, sharia-based criminal laws were widely replaced by statutes inspired by European models.
-The Ottoman Empire's 19th-century Tanzimat reforms lead to the Mecelle civil code and represented the first attempt to codify sharia.
+The Ottoman Empire's 19th century Tanzimat reforms led to the Mecelle civil code and represented the first attempt to codify sharia.
 While the constitutions of most Muslim-majority states contain references to sharia, its classical rules were largely retained only in personal status (family) laws.
 Legislative bodies which codified these laws sought to modernize them without abandoning their foundations in traditional jurisprudence.
 The Islamic revival of the late 20th century brought along calls by Islamist movements for complete implementation of sharia.
 The role of sharia has become a contested topic around the world.
-There are ongoing debates whether sharia is compatible with secular forms of government, human rights, freedom of thought, and women's rights.
+There are ongoing debates as to whether sharia is compatible with secular forms of government, human rights, freedom of thought, and women's rights due to concerns inluding on censorship and violence.